Please refer to the University’s Glossary of Terms for policies and procedures.

 4.2 If any credit transfer granted for previous studies cannot, for whatever reason, be equated to a USC standard grade, or credit has been awarded on the basis of Recommended Prior Learning, such that it is not possible to add up to 192 units, then a commendation will not be awarded.

-5.1 The recipients of commendations and medals will be determined by the Director, Student Services and Engagement, in accordance with these procedures, and will be advised to the Deputy Vice Chancellor (Academic).
+5.1 The recipients of commendations and medals will be determined by the Academic Registrar and Director, Student Services, in accordance with these procedures, and will be advised to the Deputy Vice Chancellor (Academic).
 Details of students to be awarded will also be forwarded to each Head of School.

 5.2 Determination of the awards will be made prior to each Graduation Ceremony and will include consideration of all students who have been graduated since the previous Graduation Ceremony.